simonprickett/simonprickett.github.io/_posts/2023-01-02-geodesic-lines-with-the-google-maps-geometry-api.md

 ---

 Try moving around the map and clicking on different airports.
 Clicking on an airport shows the routes to/from that airport, and a popup listing them all.
 You can dismiss the popup to just see the routes.
-TODO link to a bigger version of this running.
+View a bigger version of the map [here](/routemap).

 # How it Works